Every theory is eventually of presheaf type: A completeness theorem

 A member of the union is coming from decorating the tree with signs and then taking intersections of the elements or their complements (depending on the sign).
-If we want to get non-empty intersection (with $u$, equivalently with $u'$) we must attach $+$ to $1$, given any element with decoration $+$ one of the predecessors is decorated with $+$ and given any chain of $+$-coloured elements the intersection must be $+$-coloured as well.
+If a decorated tree has non-empty intersection with $u'$ then $1$ has decoration $+$, given any element with decoration $+$ one of the predecessors is decorated with $+$ and given any chain of $+$-coloured elements the intersection must be $+$-coloured as well.
 So $u$ has non-empty intersection with the intersection of a decorated tree that has a positive branch. \end{example}

 \begin{corollary}[of Theorem \ref{setcompleteness}] Let $\mathcal{L}$ be a distributive lattice which is a $(\lambda ,\kappa )$-coherent category and let $(A_i)_{i<\kappa }$ be a collection of subsets each of size $<\lambda $.
 Then there's an injective homomorphism of posets $\mathcal{L}\hookrightarrow \mathcal{P}(X)$ to a power set Boolean-algebra, which preserves all $<\kappa $-meets and which preserves $\bigcup A_i$ for each $i$. \end{corollary}